jholsten/me2e/README.md

 }
 ```

-`Me2eTest` is the base class for all End-to-End-Tests, which starts the test environment once during initialization and contains references to all components of the environment.
+`Me2eTest` is the base class for all End-to-End-Tests, which contains references to all components of the environment.
 You can use this class to access the containers via their names in the Docker-Compose file using the [`containerManager`](https://master-thesis1.glpages.informatik.uni-bremen.de/me2e/kdoc/me2e/org.jholsten.me2e/-me2e-test/-companion/container-manager.html).

 ```kotlin